|

 original wall of the coach house and stable used by the Bishop of

-Limerick Civic Trust headquarters was used by him.
+Limerick in the 1740's.
 Some other parts of

 the original building have also been retained in the museum area.